marcriera/ddgo-controller-docs/content/software/_index.md

 ---
-title: "Main series software"
+title: "Densha de GO! series"
 weight: 2
 chapter: true
 ---

-# Main series software
+# Densha de GO! series

-This section lists software from the main *Densha de GO!* series compatible with dedicated controllers.
+This section lists software from the *Densha de GO!* series compatible with dedicated controllers.
 Software is grouped by platform and sorted by release date.